HL7/capstmt/input/pagecontent/specification.md

 The full details of the expression format are described below.

+Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size, instead use the $feature-query operation to determine if the server supports needed features.

 ##### Value for a Feature
 Each feature has a value.
 The type of value depends on the feature, and is defined for the feature.
 Feature value are one of: